Manfreds Webseiten

 Glaser's Law: If it says "One size fits all" it doesn't fit anyone.

-Glatum's Law of Materialistic Acquisitiveness: The perceived usefulness of an article is inversely proportional to its actual usefulness once bought and paid for.
+Glatum's Law of Materialistic Acquisitiveness: The perceived usefulness of an article is inversely proportional

 Gloria's Theory: The person with the least expertise has the most opinions.